 If you're looking for a VPN that does offer apps for all major devices then it's worth taking a look at ExpressVPN, CyberGhost or NordVPN, all of which are highly-rated not only by ourselves but by other leading privacy publications across the ‘net.

 In terms of server locations, Opera VPN is not the best and it's one of the biggest complaints we found in this review.

 It only allows you to switch between three different regions, and even these locations are labelled extremely vaguely as the Americas, Asia, and Europe.

 In other words, you have no idea which country you are connecting to when choosing any of these locations, only the general location that includes the entire continent.

-Opera VPN used to have real VPN servers several years ago, which were country-specific, and they included Canada, Germany, Singapore, the US, and the Netherlands.
+Opera VPN used to have real servers several years ago, which were country-specific, and they included Canada, Germany, Singapore, the US, and the Netherlands.

 It also had much better speeds back then than it does now.